Frösö Zoo

-Frösö zoo is a zoo on the island Frösön close to the town of Östersund in Sweden.
+Frösö zoo was a zoo on the island Frösön close to the city of Östersund in Sweden.

-Created and owned by Åke Netterström, it covers some 42 hectares and includes several species of tropical carnivores and other exotic animals' species.
+Created and owned by Åke Netterström, it covered some 42 hectares and included several species of tropical carnivores and other exotic animal species.

-A terrarium which covers 1600 m^{2} exhibits crocodiles, snakes, lizards and different monkeys.
+A terrarium which covered 1600 m^{2} exhibited crocodiles, snakes, lizards and different monkeys.

-After unsuccessfully trying to sell the zoo, it was reported that the animals will be relocated and the operations will shut down during 2019.
+After unsuccessfully trying to sell the zoo, it was reported that the animals would be relocated.
+Operations shut down in 2019.